 - 22% of childcare spaces are owned by private, for-profit organizations.
 (2016)

 - Ontario municipal and regional governments operate less than 2% of regulated spaces.
 (2016)

 Toronto has its own child care finder.This tool allows users to search for centre-based and home child care by area, alphabetically, and/or specialty program (i.e., francophone, aboriginal).
 There is also an online subsidy application.

-The Child Care Finder also provides quality information based on quality ratings derived from a unique City of Toronto quality assessment tool.
+The Child Care Finder also provides information about the quality of programs based on ratings derived from the Assessment for Quality Improvement (AQI) tool developed by the City of Toronto.
 All centres in the City of Toronto with service contracts to provide subsidized child care are part of the City’s quality rating program; this comprises about 80% of licensed spaces.

 Ottawa has an online centralized waiting list that allows parents to place their name on waiting lists for multiple child care centres and/or home child care agencies within the City of Ottawa.